openeuler-mirror/PilotGo-plugin-MFD/README.en.md

  `No module named 'setuptools'`

 Solution: The setuptools module is not installed by default in Python.
-Install it using sudo apt-get install python3-setuptools.
+Install it using `sudo apt-get install python3-setuptools`.

 ### Test if Installation is Successful